 Why?
-Organized cybercrime has evolved, and moved far beyond simple identity theft.
+Cybercrime has gone pro, and moved far beyond simple identity theft.
 Attacks have become much more sophisticated.
 They are now going after your employees.
-They bypass your antivirus security software and ‘social engineer’ your employees to click on something.
+They bypass your firewal / antivirus security software and ‘social engineer’ your employees to click on something.
 From that point forward they hack into your network and put keyloggers on accounting systems.
 You can guess the rest.
 A few days later the organization’s bank accounts are empty, or valuable corporate intellectual property is stolen.
 Another cyberheist victim.
 It’s happening right now, as you read this.

 The book is well crafted and an intoxicating read.
 I could not put it down. - Paul Wright